randomtruffles/Dominion_League/faq.md

 ##### Which cardlists do we play with?

-The default is to respect the disliked and banned cardlists, and to use no other special rules (such as “Extra Allies”).
+The default is to respect the disliked and banned cardlists, and to use no other special rules (such as "Extra Allies").
 These are also the default settings for a table on Dominion Online.
 Players can agree to make changes to this, such as respecting the liked cardlist.
 See [table settings](/rules#4.5), [table settings reference](/rules#4.6), and [modifying table settings](/rules#4.7) for more information.

 ##### What are cardlists?

-Everyone gets 3 cardlists, and each one can have up to 5 Kingdom cards and up to 3 landscapes (Events, Landmarks, Projects, Ways).
+Everyone gets 3 cardlists, and each one can have up to 5 Kingdom cards and up to 3 landscapes (Allies, Events, Landmarks, Projects, Ways).
 Putting things on these lists can change the likelihood they show up in your games:

 * Liked list: these things show up twice as often
 * Disliked list: these things show up half as often